thgill/joypad-os/README.md

 ## Flashing Firmware

 1. Download the latest `.uf2` for your adapter from [Releases](https://github.com/thgill/joypad-os/releases)
-2. Hold the BOOT button and connect USB-C to your computer
+2. Hold the button and connect the USB-A cable to your computer
-3. Drag the `.uf2` file onto the `RPI-RP2` drive that appears
+3. Drag the `.uf2` file onto the `RP2350` drive that appears
 4. Done — the drive ejects and your adapter is running the new firmware
+5. Note: Always disconnect the USB adapter from your console/vintage computer prior to updating!!

 ---